Beyond Hard Writes and Rigid Preservation: Soft Recursive Least-Squares for Lifelong LLM Editing: Related Work

 \section{Related Work}

 We review model editing methods through a \emph{soft versus hard constraint} lens.
-We would like to explain how different editing methods balance between \textbf{effectively making new edits} and \textbf{preserving previous edits and knowledge}, as well as explain why long-sequential editing can be challenging.
-In particular, we consider \textbf{layer-wise input-output pairs}, where we edit a single linear map in layer $\ell$ (e.g., an attention projection).
+We explain how different editing methods balance between making new edits and preserving previous edits and knowledge, and why long-sequential editing is challenging.
+In particular, we consider layer-wise input-output pairs, where we edit a single linear map in layer $\ell$ (e.g., an attention projection).
 Given an input prompt, we run a forward pass and collect a set of module-level \emph{input-output} feature pairs $(\vk,\vv)$ at selected token positions, where $\vk\in\mathbb{R}^{d_k}$ is the input activation to the edited map and $\vv\in\mathbb{R}^{d_v}$ is the corresponding output activation.
 For the $t$-th edit, we stack $u_t$ such pairs to form $\mK_t\in\mathbb{R}^{u_t\times d_k}$ and $\mV_t\in\mathbb{R}^{u_t\times d_v}$.

 \paragraph{The Writing and Preservation Trade-off.} The goal of editing is to perform targeted updates to the model parameters to learn new key-value associations.
 With soft or no direct constraint on how this changes the parameters, this can be expressed as a constrained LS problem: